 The map below shows the distribution of megalithic architecture, including stone circles and standing stones, in Europe in the Neolithic period.
 There appears to be an early focus in north-west France, south-west Britain and southern Ireland.

-Distribution of megalithic architecture in Europe (map by Cromwell)
+The distribution of megalithic architecture in Europe (map by Cromwell)

 Ireland – the geographer’s Atlantis